 Ah, the classic pistol training target or “correction target” for a right-handed shooter (mirrored left-right for a left-handed shooter).
 Developed long ago by the Army, these targets are still popular — available at every shooting range in the country — because they still work.
 Although a bit general and not really capable of correcting or improving grip and other aspects of technique, or ensuring that sight alignment is correct to begin with, they are a help to the vast majority of competent shooters looking to improve.

 As it happens, this is precisely how the MantisX program provides the shooter with feedback.
 So why pay $149.99 for the Mantis when you can get a correction target for $0.50?
-I think we can answer that…
+Aside from the obvious ammo cost savings derived from dry firing, I think we can add plenty of answers to that…

-It mounts to any M1913 Picatinny rail and many similar style accessory rails.
-Yes, it’ll work on rifles although the shooting error diagnostics are pistol-specific (a rifle setting is planned for release in the app in the future).
+It mounts to any M1913 Picatinny rail and many similar-style accessory rails.
+Yes, it’ll work on rifles although the shooting error diagnostics are handgun-specific (a rifle setting is planned for release in the MantisX app in the future).

-The MantisX’s small size — 2″ long, 1.25″ max width, 0.75″ height under rail (1″ total height) — means it’ll work in many holsters made for a rail-mounted light or laser.
+The MantisX’s small size — 2 inches long, 1.25 inch max width, 0.75 inch height under rail (1-inch total height) — means it’ll work in many holsters made for a rail-mounted light or laser.
 Its weight of only 1.028 oz is unobtrusive and typically not even noticeable.